Terms of Reference

 The program aims to have an impact on women who are systematically underrepresented in island nations at high risk of humanitarian crisis and multidimensional poverty to experience improved wellbeing and increased agency and resilience to respond to crises through the creation, accessibility and use of open geo-data.

-The Women-Centered Disaster Risk & Resilience in Small Islands Developing States program intends to have:
+The Women-Centered Disaster Risk & Resilience in Small Island Developing States program intends to have:

 - Women communities in SIDS have the knowledge, tools, funding, and geo-data to implement and advocate for socio-economic change.